 9. The nearest to a cashless society.
-Just three days ago, BBC ran an article on the penetration rate of Somaliland’s mobile money transfer system, the most prominent known as Zaad.
+Recently, BBC ran an article on the penetration rate of Somaliland’s mobile money transfer system, the most prominent known as Zaad.
 While Somaliland has its own government, currency, military, and boasts 25+ years of peaceful democratic transition, it’s not yet recognized by the global community, so international banking is a non-starter.
 As well, the Somaliland shilling has devalued substantially over the last several years (see the wheelbarrows, stacked with shillings, rolling through town!), and the US dollar is the go-to back-up.
 Enter mobile money, which takes around 50% of market exchanges today.
 The Gates Foundation has documented the power of mobile money services, specifically Zaad, to lift women out of poverty.

 10. The frenetic economic growth.
 Sidelined from much international aid and loans due to its unrecognized status, Somaliland’s economic growth is largely the result of private investment.
 With a vast diaspora and a hustler’s bent, the city of Hargeisa is growing at a remarkable pace – coffee shops, restaurants, retail outlets, even spas pop up relentlessly, and inspire regional and local investment.
 It’s an exciting time to be here and witness the energetic optimism.

 If you get the itch, come check this place out.
 In the meantime, I’m working on keeping my head up, and keeping an eye on the beauty in plain sight, and in small bites.